Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to print confused smiley
+Command to display content of /etc/passwd file